LibraryOfCongress/bagit-java/trunk/README.txt

 RELEASE NOTES:
 Changes in 3.7:
 1. Added option to limit added, updated, and deleted files in UpdateCompleter.
+2. Added support for repeating fields in bag-info.txt.
+The existing Map interface was extended, not changed.

 Changes in 3.6:
 1. Fixed bug with HolePunchers handling of filepaths with spaces.